 In July 2022, ASP Isotopes UK Ltd (a subsidiary of the Company) entered into a license agreement with Klydon, as licensor, pursuant to which ASP Isotopes UK Ltd acquired from Klydon an exclusive license to use, develop, modify, improve, subcontract and sublicense certain intellectual property rights relating to the ASP technology for the production, distribution, marketing and sale of all isotopes produced using the ASP technology (the "Klydon license agreement").
 The Klydon license agreement superseded and replaced the Mo-100 license and U-235 license described in Note 8 above.
 The Klydon license agreement is royalty-free, has a term of 999 years and is worldwide for the development of the ASP technology and the distribution, marketing and sale of isotopes.
 Future production of isotopes is limited to member countries of the Nuclear Suppliers Group.
-In connection with the Klydon license agreement the Company agreed to make an upfront payment of \$100,000 (to be included within the payments or \$300,000 over 24 months, which was expensed to research and development expense.
+In connection with the Klydon license agreement the Company agreed to make an upfront payment of \$100,000 (to be included within the payments we make under the Turnkey Contract) and deferred payments of \$300,000 over 24 months, which was expensed to research and development expense.
 Klydon has the right to terminate the exclusivity of the Klydon license agreement in the event that the licensee ceases to carry on activities related to isotope enrichment for a period longer than 24 consecutive months.
-The \$400,000 due to Klydon is in accounts payable as of September 30, 2022.
+The \$400,000 due to Klydon is in accounts payable as of March 31, 2023 and December 31, 2022.

-In July 2022, ASP South Africa acquired assets comprising a dormant Silicon-28 aerodynamic separation processing plant from Klydon for ZAR6,000,000 (which at the then current exchange rate was approximately USD 354,000), which was recorded to property and equipment, will be payable to Klydon on the later of 180 days of the acquisition and the date on which the assets generate any revenues of any nature.
+In July 2022, ASP South Africa acquired assets comprising a dormant Silicon-28 aerodynamic separation processing plant from Klydon for ZAR 6,000,000 (which at the then current exchange rate was approximately \$354,000), which was recorded to property and equipment, will be payable to Klydon on the later of 180 days of the acquisition and the date on which the assets generate any revenues of any nature.